tbadings/tbadings.github.io/assets/peer-learning/intro-docker.md

 # Docker for Reproducible (AI) Research
-*A One-Hour Introduction*

 **Thom Badings**
-Feb 12, 2026
+February 12, 2026
-University of Oxford
+Part of the *Fundamental Skills Workshop* series of the Erlangen AI Hub,

 ---

+## About this file

+This file complements the slides of the corresponding workshop series.
+Below, you will find all the commands used during the workshop, along with some of the same material you also find in the slides.

 ## “But it works on my machine!”